Thomas Wyatt (poet): Wyatt's poetry and influence

 Wyatt's professed object was to experiment with the English language, to civilise it, to raise its powers to equal those of other European languages.
 His poetry may be considered as a part of the Petrarchism movement within Renaissance literature.
 A significant amount of his literary output consists of translations and imitations of sonnets by Italian poet Petrarch; he also wrote sonnets of his own.
 He took subject matter from Petrarch's sonnets, but his rhyme schemes are significantly different.
 Petrarch's sonnets consist of an "octave" rhyming abba abba, followed by a "sestet" with various rhyme schemes.
 Wyatt employs the Petrarchan octave, but his most common sestet scheme is cddc ee.
 Wyatt experimented in stanza forms including the rondeau, epigrams, terza rima, ottava rima songs, and satires, as well as with monorime, triplets with refrains, quatrains with different length of line and rhyme schemes, quatrains with codas, and the French forms of douzaine and treizaine.
 He introduced the poulter's measure form, rhyming couplets composed of a 12-syllable iambic line (Alexandrine) followed by a 14-syllable iambic line (fourteener), and he is considered a master of the iambic tetrameter.

 Wyatt's poetry reflects classical and Italian models, but he also admired the work of Geoffrey Chaucer, and his vocabulary reflects that of Chaucer; for example, he uses Chaucer's word newfangleness, meaning fickleness, in They Flee from Me.
+"They Flee from Me" is often considered Wyatt's finest lyric.
+Written in rhyme royal (ababbcc), its three stanzas trace the speaker's reflection on women who once sought him willingly but have now abandoned him, culminating in a single remembered encounter of striking intimacy.
+The verse form was first used extensively by Chaucer, and the poem's use of hunting metaphors, with women portrayed as semi-wild and unpredictable, connects it to Wyatt's sonnet "Whoso List to Hunt", where similar motifs of wildness and tameness appear.
+The poem's tone shifts from nostalgia to bitterness and the irregularity of its meter has led some critics to suggest that Wyatt may have intended it for musical performance.
+It was included in Arthur Quiller-Couch's edition of the Oxford Book of English Verse and remains one of the most anthologized poems of the Tudor period.
 Many of his poems deal with the trials of romantic love and the devotion of the suitor to an unavailable or cruel mistress.
 C. S. Lewis described Wyatt's poetry as "full of resentment […] He never goes out of himself: how badly his mistress has treated him, how well he deserves to be treated, and how much more fortunate he has been with other women, how sorry she will be some day—such are his recurrent themes."
-Other poems are scathing, satirical indictments of the hypocrisies and pandering required of courtiers who are ambitious to advance at the Tudor court.
+Other poems are scathing, satirical indictments of the hypocrisy and pandering required of courtiers who are ambitious to advance at the Tudor court.

-Wyatt's poems are short but fairly numerous.
-His 96 love poems appeared posthumously (1557) in a compendium called Tottel's Miscellany.
-Most noteworthy are 31 sonnets, the first in English.
-Ten of them were translations from Petrarch, while all were written in the Petrarchan form, apart from the couplet ending which Wyatt introduced.
-Serious and reflective in tone, the sonnets show some stiffness of construction and a metrical uncertainty indicative of the difficulty Wyatt found in the new form.
-Yet their conciseness represents a great advance on the prolixity and uncouthness of much earlier poetry.
-Wyatt was also responsible for the important introduction of the personal note into English poetry, for although he followed his models closely, he wrote of his own experiences.
-His epigrams, songs, and rondeaux are lighter than the sonnets, and they reveal the care and the elegance typical of the new romanticism.
-His satires are composed in the Italian terza rima, again showing the direction of the innovating tendencies.